-If we invite you to take part and you decide to do so, you will be asked to participate in a focus group.
-This would be a discussion with up to five other participants, with one or two members of the research team present to ask questions.
-Due to social distancing measures the focus group will take place over a video platform such as Zoom.
-Focus groups will be audio recorded, with the permission of everyone taking part, and we may also take brief notes.
-We will ask everyone taking part in a focus group to agree to treat as confidential any information that they hear from other participants during the group.
-After the focus group, the audio recording will be typed up (transcribed), checked, and then destroyed.
-Focus groups will last between 60 and 90 minutes.
-If you need to take a break, please just mention it to the researcher and the conversation can be paused at any time.
+If we invite you to take part and you decide to do so, you will be asked to participate in an individual interview.
+Due to social distancing measures the interview will take place either over a video platform such as Zoom or the telephone (whichever is best for you).
+We will ask you to agree to be interviewed, and for that interview to be recorded.
+If you prefer not to be recorded, the researcher will instead take notes of the interview.
+If you give permission for the interview to be audio-recorded, it will be recorded on a digital audio-recorder, and we may also take brief notes.
+After the interview the audio recording will be typed up (transcribed), and then destroyed.
+The interviews will last for around 1 hour.
+If you need to have a break, please just mention it to the researcher and the conversation can be paused at any time.

-Will I be compensated for taking part?
+➤ Will I be compensated for taking part?

-As a thank you for taking part we are offering a high street gift voucher worth £20 for those taking part in focus groups.
+As a thank you for taking part we are offering a high street gift voucher worth £20 for those taking part in interviews.

-What happens if I do not want to take part or if I change my mind?
+> What happens if I do not want to take part or if I change my mind?

 The study is voluntary and it is up to you to decide whether or not to take part.
 Please just let a member of the research team know by email or telephone.
 If you do decide to take part you will be given this information sheet to keep and will be asked to provide verbal consent.
 Consent will be audio-recorded and stored for 5 years in line with The University of Manchester's research governance policy.
-If you decide to take part you are still free to withdraw at any time during the focus group without giving a reason and without detriment to yourself.
-The focus group will be audio recorded with your permission and permission of other members of the group.
-If you change your mind after the focus group, you can ask for your data to be withdrawn from the project for up to two weeks after the focus group date.
+If you decide to take part you are still free to withdraw at any time during the interview without giving a reason and without detriment to yourself.
+The interview will be audio recorded with your permission, but if you prefer it not to be audio recorded, we can take notes instead.
+If you change your mind after the interview, you can ask for your data to be withdrawn from the project for up to two weeks after the interview date.
 However, it will not be possible to remove your data from the project once it has been anonymised as we will not be able to identify your specific data.
 This does not affect your data protection rights.
 If you decide not to take part you do not need to do anything further.